-COMS 210 (CRN 6231) Intro to Communication Studies (3 credits), Prof. Jonathan Sterne, M/W/F, 1135-1225, Lea 26.
+COMS 210 (CRN 6231) Intro to Communication Studies (3 credits), Rafico Ruiz, M, W, F, 1435-1525, MAASS 112

-COMS 230 (CRN 13415) Communication and Democracy (3 credits), Prof. Darin Barney, M/W/F, 1335-1425, Arts W-215.
+COMS 230 (CRN 13415) Communication and Democracy (3 credits), Prof. Darin Barney, M, W, F, 1335-1425, Arts W-215

 This course introduces students to a range of issues surrounding the relationship between communication, media and politics in contemporary liberal-democratic and capitalist societies.
 Starting from the premise that media and communication are central to the possibilities of the democratic public sphere(s), the course will critically examine the role, performance and structure of contemporary mass media, democratic governance of media and communication, and emerging political practices and selected issues surrounding digital information and communication technologies and network media.